Elao/tech-blog/posts/2013-08-02-the-browserdetectorbundle-working-with-the-kernel-events.md

 ## The needs:

-Working on our latest project, we had to deal with browser compatibility: there is some browsers the app doesn't support and some others that are only partially supported.
+Working on our latest project, we had to deal with browser compatibility: there is some browsers the app doesn’t support and some others that are only partially supported.

 *   From an incompatible browser, you can’t use the app at all.
 Instead you are required to download a more recent browser.
 *   From a partially compatible browser, the app informs you that you would have a better experience with a more recent browser.